 But Fender took care of making this possible with this deluxe reverb!
 And not only that, the foot switch is still small and light, but also included!

-There are many great electric guitar amplifiers on the market for under $1000 and the Tone Master Deluxe Reverb is well worth the investment.
+There are many great electric guitar amplifiers on the market for under 1000.
+The Tone Master Deluxe Reverb is well worth the investment.

-The cleans on the Tone Master are just as amazing as the classic and at times had me forget i was playing a digital amp.
-DSP programming has come a long way and the Tone Master Deluxe Reverb is the amp to prove it!
+The cleans on the Tone Master are just like the classic, and at times had me forget I was playing a digital amp.
+DSP programming has come a long way, and the Tone Master Deluxe Reverb is the amp to prove it!